ElianeLapointe/retail_sales_analysis/README.md

 | 4 | 1180 | 2022-01-06 | 08:53:00 | 85 | Male | 41 | Clothing | 3 | 300.0 | 129.0 | 900.0 |
 | 5 | 1522 | 2022-11-14 | 08:35:00 | 48 | Male | 46 | Beauty | 3 | 500.0 | 235.0 | 1500.0 |

-Explanation:
+*Explanation:*

--- Task: Understand the code by determining the quantity of rows and customers
+*Task*: Understand the code by determining the quantity of rows and customers

 ```sql
 SELECT COUNT(*) AS total_rows, COUNT(DISTINCT customer_id) AS unique_customers FROM source_db.retail_sales;